doraemon918/dbmi_6018_2018/README.md

 ### Week 1:
 #### Introduction to the course, working with Jupyter, git, etc.
   * Readings:

 #### Language: Computing, Mathematics, medicine

 * Readings:
-  * “Introduction to Computation and Programming Using Python with Application to Understanding Data” Chapter 1;
+  * *Introduction to Computation and Programming Using Python with Application to Understanding Data* Chapter 1;
-  * "Elements of Mathematics" Sections 1.1, 1.2, 1.8-1.10;
+  * *Elements of Mathematics* Sections 1.1, 1.2, 1.8-1.10;
-  * Think Python: How to Think Like a Computer Scientist, 2nd Edition section 1.6 "Formal and natural languages"
+  * *Think Python: How to Think Like a Computer Scientist*, 2nd Edition section 1.6 "Formal and natural languages"

 ### Week 2
 #### Problem Solving and Debugging Process

 #### Numbers in programming

 * Readings: